 But will my clients actually print details?

-In my Facebook group, Goodbye, Posing Guide, the conversation about details has come up from time to time.
+In my old Facebook group, the conversation about details has come up from time to time.
 I’ve seen members debate on this topic and reference another photographer that once said ‘don’t bother photographing details, your clients won’t print them.’
 Consider this paragraph a call to use your own judgement.

 Are your clients’ favorite images going to have their faces, looking somewhat flattering, and showing connection between them?
 Probably.
 Are your clients going to print a random object that means nothing to them?
 Doubtful.
 If you learn to master incorporating all kinds of details into your shoot, you will have a wider variety of images in your gallery that include more pieces of your client’s story.